Defining Activity Groups

 To illustrate how activity groups can be used to provide finer control over user access to data, we have an example project that has two activities.
 One activity (A) is set up without groups, the other activity (B) is set up with three groups, and users have been assigned to each activity (C):

-For the activity without groups, users assigned to the activity have full read/write access to all tables in the activity.
+For the activity without groups (A), users assigned to the activity have full read/write access to all tables in the activity.

-For the activity with groups, what users belong to each group determines what access they have to the project data.
+For the activity with groups (B), what users belong to each group determines what access they have to the project data.

 • User BA has been assigned to the Project Manager group.

-We can find out more about what access each group has to data by holding the cursor over a group’s () button.
-For example, here we can see that users assigned to the Project Manager group have read/write access to the MX Header and MX Survey tables, but only have read-only access to the RQD and MX Lithology tables:
+We can find out more about what access each group has to data by clicking on the group and viewing it in the Properties panel.
+For example, here we can see that users assigned to the Project Manager Group have Read & Write Access to the MX Header and MX Survey tables, but have Read Only Access to the MX Lithology and RQD tables:

 Creating Activity Groups

-To add a new group, click the add button:
+To add a new group, click the New button:

-Give your group a name and click Add group.
+In the window that appears, give your group a name and click Add.

 Assigning Groups to Logging Tables